toyosiola/xclusive-ecommerce-store-full-server-rendered/PROCEDURES.md

 - [ ] create indexes for all db query
 - [ ] look into refreshing logged-in user sessions
 - [ ] all pages/ actions that redirect to login, redirect back to the actual page after login-in (e.g. add to wishlist)
-- [x] Check error "Cookies can only be modified in a Server Action or Route Handler" because verifySession wants to delete cookie sometimes in server component
+- [ ] Check error "Cookies can only be modified in a Server Action or Route Handler" because verifySession wants to delete cookie sometimes in server component
+- [ ] In syncing session products with cart during login, deleting products from cart and adding products to cart should be done with mongodb transactions
-- give user log out state to show logging out when logout is in process
+- [ ] give user log out state to show logging out when logout is in process
-- add user reviews to purchased product
+- add user reviews to purchased product, auto update product ratings
-- add admin panel for products and user management
-- use mongodb transaction to delete and create cart items during login
+- work on out of stock product not to be displayed in product list
 - delete unused dormant session from db after 7
-- work on out of stock product not to be displayed in product list
+- user email notification after successful order
+- create user profile page
+- user order history on user profile page
+- add admin panel for products and user management (add, edit, delete)
+- all order history for admin, group by days
+- implement more payment processors
+- security: rate limiting, helmet, xss, mongo-sanitizer
+- social media integration (don't know what this is about yet)
+- analytics integration